RayLeroyWalser/simple-budget/README.md

 Credits
 -----
-<a href="https://github.com/makovkastar/FloatingActionButton">FloatingActionButton</a> library by Oleksandr Melnykov was used to emulate floating action buttons for pre API 21 devices.
+The <a href="https://github.com/makovkastar/FloatingActionButton">FloatingActionButton</a> library by Oleksandr Melnykov was used to emulate floating action buttons for pre-API 21 devices.